 Want to invite over birds and small mammals?
 Consider including shrubs in your rock garden design plan to give these animals a place to nest and hide.
 If you enjoy butterflies and hummingbirds, drought-tolerant rock garden plants like hummingbird mints or hyssop will be irresistible to them.

 A rock garden features a variety of giant boulders, large rocks, and small pebbles.
 Have your favorites picked out yet?
 Pea gravel can look great between flagstones, beach pebbles make excellent textured mulch, and mossy rocks provide delicate cushions.
+Not to mention the variety of choices that river rocks bring to your landscaping.

 The right plants can help accentuate the rocks in your garden, including flower beds, alpine plants, shrubs, and succulents.